 - To conduct activities that enhance and promote the community of Wilkinsburg, Pennsylvania.

-Executive Director: Autumn Butler
+Board Chair: Autumn Butler

 Trail Life is a national Christ-centered outdoor adventure, leadership, and character development ministry.
 This scouting organization includes over 800 troops and 26,000 members.
 Our goal is to guide the next generation of young men in serving Christ thru example by teaching them hands on skills and spending time with them in God’s creation.
 Currently, our troop runs the program for 4th-8th grade boys.
 We would love for your son to join us!